 - Is there a place, where people cam see your pandas on the net?

 - What do you think of the countries where you have been to?

 - Here we’ve got some more photos of Kylie Tse’s trip for you

 I am an exchange student from The Education University of Hong Kong to Högskolan Kristianstad in Sweden for a semester.
 My father is a well known artist in Guangzhou.
 I found out that I have nearly a month day off of my school, because of the course I had chosen.
 Therefore, I decided to travel and I took my dad’s scroll with me.

-How did you come up with such idea to travel around the world with a scroll showing pandas?
+How did you come up with the Panda Worldwide Campaign?